tdimnet/serveless-image-uploader/README.md

   do that if you want to deploy the project to AWS**

-### Install the CDK, set up the env and deploy it to AWS
+### Installing the CDK, set up the env and deploy it to AWS

 - `npm install -g aws-cdk`: Install the AWS CDK
 - `python3 -m venv .venv`: Create a virtualenv` on MacOS and Linux